• Journal to the Self® One-day Retreat • July 14, 2018 • Holladay, Utah

 • Writing Through Faith Transition: A One-day Retreat (read more) • Sept.
 22, 2018 • Salt Lake Valley location TBD

-Research shows that journal writing offers both psychological and physical benefits.
-The Journal to the Self® workshop is for anyone, from beginners to lifelong journal-keepers, who want to tap into those benefits.
+Research shows that journal writing offers both psychological and physical health benefits.
 Journaling can help you:

 • Unlock your creativity

 • Maximize your efficiency